DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 The Bahamas’ Sand Dollar

 Launched in October 2020, the Sand Dollar was among the first retail CBDCs to go live.
 Designed for a small island economy where payment infrastructure is fragmented across 700+ islands, it provides an important proof of concept for geographic payment fragmentation.
+Over 100,000 wallets have been registered, with merchant acceptance growing but still representing a small share of total currency in circulation.

 Key lesson: Inclusion-driven design is sound, but building the merchant acceptance network needed for organic adoption remains the hard part.